WPCD-Workflows/documentation/source/old/itm/public/xml/itm_python.rst

 .. _itm_python:

-Python on the ITM platform
+Python on the EU-IM platform
 ==========================

 Python installation: overview
 -----------------------------

-The ITM platform includes a Python installation, with
+The EU-IM platform includes a Python installation, with

 -  a number of standard libraries for scientific computing (NumPy, SciPy, matplotlib, ...)
--  a UAL interface for reading and writing CPOs from/to the ITM database
+-  a UAL interface for reading and writing CPOs from/to the EU-IM database
--  ITM-specific libraries for handling CPOs, the general grid description and CPO-specific visualization tools
+-  EU-IM-specific libraries for handling CPOs, the general grid description and CPO-specific visualization tools

 The following Python versions are available: 2.5.1, 2.6.7.